grafana/metrictank/cmd/mt-fakemetrics/README.md

 * multiple
 * timestamp

-This flag can be useful when testing your deployment to ensure you have everything setup properly (i.e. aggregations, storage, etc...)
+This flag can be useful when it is important to know what data fakemetrics generates to verify correctness of the data returned

 ### Single